 - Easy File Sharing: You can create convenient shareable links for easy file sharing.
 When creating the link, users can choose the permission of the recipient as either an editor or a viewer of the file, determining who can comment, edit and review documents.

 - Convenient File Syncing: Google Drive provides file syncing performance using a sync folder on the user’s computer that connects with the cloud.
-It also offers a selective sync functionality that gives users the choice of which folders to sync to their hard drive and which to sync to the cloud.
+It also offers a selective sync functionality that gives users the choice of which folders to sync to their hard drives and which to sync to the cloud.

 - Storage Scalability: Google Drive offers free versions and business plans that scale with price and storage, which means you don’t have to worry about running out of space (as long as you have the budget).